best samsung tablets for drawing

 Because of 120Hz refresh rate, the screen is responsive, and the S Pen glides smoothly across the surface.
 It’s like working with pen and paper.

-At the heart of the Galaxy Tab S9 ultra is the Snapdragon 8 Gen 2 processor, a powerhouse that make any work, from simple creative flow to the most complex graphics and high-resolution video and animation, smooth and lag-free.
+At the heart of the Galaxy Tab S11 ultra is the MediaTek Dimensity 9400+ processor, a powerhouse that make any work, from simple creative flow to the most complex graphics and high-resolution video and animation, smooth and lag-free.

-Although the large size will limit portability, the long 24-hour battery life via built-in 11,200mAh battery makes it possible to use it away from a power source or during your travel.
+Although the large size will limit portability, the long 24-hour battery life via built-in 11,600mAh battery makes it possible to use it away from a power source or during your travel.

-If you don’t need such as big size, you can opt for The 11-inch Galaxy Tab S9 or the 12.4-inch Galaxy Tab S9+.
-All of these also have the same 120hz Super AMOLED screen and S Pen.
+If you don’t need such as big size, you can opt for The smaller 10.9-inch Samsung Galaxy Tab S11 , which also have the same 120hz Super AMOLED screen and S Pen.

-The processor performance is significantly weaker, as inside is only a Samsung Exynos 1380 chipset with less RAM (6 or 8GB) and storage than the premium models.
+The processor performance is significantly weaker, as inside is only a Samsung Exynos 1580 chipset with less 8GB RAM than the premium models.
 However, unless you’re playing very demanding games, this should not be a problem.

-Included at no extra charge is the S Pen, and the tablet stylus works just like it does in the standard S9 series.
-Unlike those models, however, it doesn’t support air gesture, which means it can’t be used as a remote control in PowerPoint and the like.
+Included at no extra charge is the S Pen, and the tablet stylus works just like it does in the standard S10 or S11 series.
+The pen works great too with pressure and tilt support.

-If you’re in search of a versatile and reliable mid-range Samsung tablet for both work and leisure, the Galaxy Tab S9 FE or S9 FE+ is a must-have.
+If you’re in search of a versatile, affordable, and reliable mid-range Samsung tablet for both work and leisure, the Galaxy Tab S9 FE is a must-have.

 4. Samsung Galaxy Tab S6 Lite

-The Samsung Galaxy Tab S6 Lite is an affordable option that doesn’t skimp on quality, suitable for hobbyists or beginners exploring digital art.
+The Samsung Galaxy Tab S6 Lite is the cheapest samsung tablet with S Pen that is suitable for hobbyists or beginners exploring digital art.

 The slim metal design of the tablet makes it easy to carry around with you wherever you go, and it comes in a range of stylish colors to suit your taste.